willystawn/oroswap-testnet-auto/README.md

 ## Features

+-   **Multi-Account Support:** Automatically farms for multiple wallets listed in a `mnemonics.txt` file.
--   **Continuous Farming:** Runs in a 24/7 loop to maximize on-chain interactions.
+-   **Continuous Farming:** Runs in a 24/7 loop, cycling through all your accounts to maximize on-chain interactions.
 -   **Automated Swap:** Swaps ZIG for ORO automatically.
 -   **Automated Reverse Swap:** Swaps ORO back to ZIG to complete the transaction cycle.
 -   **Smart Liquidity Provision:** Dynamically calculates the correct token ratio before adding liquidity to prevent errors.
 -   **Intelligent Error Handling:**
-    -   Detects "insufficient funds" errors and automatically waits for a user-defined period (ideal for faucet cooldowns).
+    -   Detects "insufficient funds" errors and automatically skips the account until the next main loop (ideal for faucet cooldowns).
     -   Retries on temporary network errors.
 -   **Configurable:** Easily change transaction amounts, contract addresses, and delays in a central config file.
 -   **Interactive Setup:** Prompts the user to set the retry delay on startup.